Johannes Gessner

 (joint with Wolfgang Habla, Benjamin Rübenacker and Ulrich Wagner)

-Abstract Many European companies operating company car fleets face the challenge of lowering CO2 emissions from their fleets.
-A particularly large lever in this regard exists for Plug-in Hybrid Electric Vehicles (PHEVs), as those can be run on fuel or electricity and often exhibit low electric driving shares.
-This paper examines the effects of a large German company installing charging stations at their employees' homes.
-Leveraging quasi-experimental variation in the delivery and installation of home chargers, we quantify the impact of this technology on energy use and CO2 emissions of 856 PHEV company cars.
-As fuel and electricity expenditures for these cars are covered by the employer, home charging mainly changes the non-monetary costs to an employee.
-We find that access to home charging increases electricity consumption by 317.9 kWh per quarter and decreases fuel consumption by 97.97 liters, reducing CO2 emissions by 38%.
-Moreover, access to home charging increases the employee's propensity to choose a Battery Electric Vehicle (BEV) upon renewal of the lease by 30%-points.
-We use these estimates to compute private levelized abatement costs of home chargers for a range of scenarios characterizing the diffusion of BEVs.
+Abstract Many European companies face the challenge of lowering CO2 emissions from their company car fleets.
+A promising lever is to increase the notoriously low electric usage of Plug-in Hybrid Electric Vehicles (PHEVs).
+This paper examines whether home charging infrastructure can help achieve these goals.
+We leverage quasi-experimental variation in the delivery and installation of home chargers to quantify the impact of this technology on energy use and CO2 emissions of PHEV company cars held by 856 employees of a large German company.
+Since fuel and electricity expenditures for these cars are covered by the employer, home charging mainly changes the nonmonetary costs to an employee.
+We find that access to home charging increases electricity consumption by 317.9 (±23.3) kWh per quarter and decreases fuel consumption by 97.97 (±36.5) liters, reducing CO2 emissions by 38%.
+Moreover, access to home charging increases the employee's propensity to choose a Battery Electric Vehicle (BEV) upon renewal of the lease by 28.4 (±25.6) percentage points.
+We use these estimates to compute the private levelized abatement costs of home chargers for a range of scenarios characterizing the diffusion of BEVs and the effect of the program on vehicle choice.
 With current tax-inclusive energy prices, home chargers break even for the company within eight to 16 years.

 Publications